-SIGs maintain regular communication through listservs and conference calls, sponsor various activities throughout the year and meet in-person each Spring at the ATA Annual Conference.
+SIGs maintain regular communication through discussion groups and conference calls, sponsor various activities throughout the year and meet in-person each Spring at the ATA Annual Conference.

 ATA Special Interest Groups:

 Regional Chapters are similar to SIGs but are organized around geographic areas allowing members within a region to communicate and share information.
 Chapters may encompass a state, a region or an international area.

 Chapters maintain regular communication through listservs and conference calls, sponsor various activities throughout the year and meet in-person each spring at the ATA Annual Conference.